From Santo Domingo to Las Terrenas

-From Santo Domingo to Las Terrenas takes 2 hours, but the drive is worth it.
-The Santo Domingo Airport (SDQ) is the best airport to fly into to reach Las Terrenas.
-The distance from Santo Domingo to Las Terrenas is about 140 KM / 86 miles.
-This is not the closest airport to Las Terrenas but the nearest airport to Las Terrenas is very small, very expensive and is hard if not impossible to get a direct flight there.
-If you are thinking about going from Santo Domingo to Las Terrenas give us a call or email us and we will be more than happy to provide a custom quote to drive you to your destination in Las Terrenas.
+From the Santo Domingo Airport to Las Terrenas takes just about 2 hours, and the drive is well worth it.
+The Santo Domingo Airport (SDQ) is the best airport to arrive at to reach Las Terrenas.
+The distance from the Santo Domingo Airport to Las Terrenas is about 140 km / 86 miles.
+This transfer will take you through the beautiful countryside of the Dominican Republic.
+As the rice fields and farms turn into palm trees and ocean views you will realize you have arrived in Las Terrenas.

 Places To Stay In Las Terrenas